Carreau/phd-dissertation/parts/part1.rst

 how they interact with their environment and other organism.
 One of the key component to most of organism is Actin, a protein which is highly conserved across the species and play a important role in cell mechanics, from cell migration to cell differentiation and division.
 It plays also a non negligible role in most mechanical properties of the cell and its interactions with the environment.
-In particular actin is the main component of the actin cortex : the part of the cell cytoskeleton responsible for cell mechanical properties.
-The properties of this actin cortex is drive by the mechanics of the properties of its main component : a dynamic actin network.
+Under the cell membrane is thin layer which properties control the cell mechanical properties : the actin cortex.
+The properties of this actin cortex is driven by the mechanics of the properties of its main component : a dynamic actin network.
 Understanding this actin network is hence a key piece to learn how the actin cortex behave.

 The properties of an actin network highly depend on it's structure.
 The structure itself depends on many parameters that influence how the network is